opendocsg/slw-judgments-backfill/2011_SGHC_9/report.md

 36     In the present circumstances, as the starting point, the time of commencement of proceedings should be used to determine the net asset value of the property, but if the defendant can show that the encumbrances on the property had increased in value after that date which were for the benefit of both parties, these additional subsequent amounts can be taken into account.
 As there is no claim or evidence of that, the asset value of the property should be taken as at 27 July 2007, or rounded off to 31 July 2007 if it does not prejudice the defendant.

 37     What should be the plaintiff’s share of the matrimonial home?
 The plaintiff claims 40%, and the defendant offers 35%.
-The plaintiff referred to one case – _Chen Siew Hwee v Low Kee Guan_ [2006] 4 SLR(R) 605 where Andrew Phang Boon Leong J awarded the wife 35% of the matrimonial assets acquired with no financial contribution from her in a 17 year childless marriage.
+The plaintiff referred to one case – _Chen Siew Hwee v Low Kee Guan_ <span class="citation">[2006] 4 SLR(R) 605</span> where Andrew Phang Boon Leong J awarded the wife 35% of the matrimonial assets acquired with no financial contribution from her in a 17 year childless marriage.

 38     The defendant justified his 35% offer by referring to two cases.
-In _Ong Chen Leng v Tan Sau Poo_ [1993] 2 SLR(R) 545, the Court of Appeal awarded a wife 35% of the matrimonial property paid for by the husband in a 23-year marriage with 3 children.
-In _Kwok Wai Leng v Chan Sooi Hong_ [2004] 2 SLR(R) 386, a wife was awarded 35% of the matrimonial flat in a 37-year marriage during which the wife’s contribution towards the acquisition amounted to 16.7%.
+In _Ong Chen Leng v Tan Sau Poo_ <span class="citation">[1993] 2 SLR(R) 545</span>, the Court of Appeal awarded a wife 35% of the matrimonial property paid for by the husband in a 23-year marriage with 3 children.
+In _Kwok Wai Leng v Chan Sooi Hong_ <span class="citation">[2004] 2 SLR(R) 386</span>, a wife was awarded 35% of the matrimonial flat in a 37-year marriage during which the wife’s contribution towards the acquisition amounted to 16.7%.

 39     Taking into account the fact that the plaintiff had not contributed financially in the acquisition of the matrimonial home, I award her 35% of its net asset value.